Dead Gentlemen Productions

-Dead Gentlemen Productions is an independent film company based in Seattle, WA.
+Dead Gentlemen Productions is an independent film company based in Seattle, Washington.

 They have released a number of films, including the award-winning cult classic The Gamers, The Gamers: Dorkness Rising and The Gamers: Hands of Fate.

 All of the films have featured "The Purple Ninja", a ninja wearing purple garbs who is mostly brutally killed during a fight scene.
 The character is credited as playing himself.
 While the website implies that The Purple Ninja is a real person of superhuman qualities, the special features for Gamers: Dorkness Rising reveal The Purple Ninja to be Nathan Rice.